 Recommendations by peer reviewers are the single most important determining factor in whether a manuscript is accepted for publication.
 They may also help the author improve a manuscript that has been accepted pending revisions.

 Peer reviewers are asked to complete their reviews within two weeks of receiving a refereeing assignment.
 If they cannot complete the report within two weeks, they may ask for an extension.
-If a peer reviewer feels unqualified to review a particular manuscript, he or she may notify a member of Common Ground Research Networks' editorial team to be excused from the assignment.

 Any manuscript received for review will be treated as confidential.
 It must not be shown to or discussed with others except as authorized by Common Ground Research Networks' editorial team.